anqiwang0827/data-512-a1/README.md

 # Monthly Traffic Data on English Wikipedia Project
 ## DATA 512 A1 Data Curation
-The goal of this project is to construct, analyze, and publish a dataset of monthly traffic on English Wikipedia from July 1 2008 through September 30 2017.
-Full steps are documented to ensure the project is fully reproducible by others: from data collection to data analysis
+The goal of this project is to construct, analyze, and publish a dataset of monthly traffic on English Wikipedia from July 1 2008 through September 30 2017 and create a visulization of the dataset.
+Full steps are documented to ensure the project is fully reproducible by others: from data collection to data analysis.

+The module will then output:
+1) 5 source data files in JSON format.
+2) 1 final data file in CSV format.
+3) 1 .png image of the visualization.

-To reproduci the result of the project, you will need to clone this repository into your computer.
+To reproduce the result of the project, you will need to clone this repository into your computer.

 First, let me explain all the different moving parts that make up the python project, and all the elements which allow us to effectively share it with others, test it, document it, and track its evolution.